 The Jesus College was the first ever brick built structure in South Yorkshire.

 Rotherham is the home town of Jive Bunny, the chart-topping rabbit from the late 80s.

 It is also home of the Chuckle brothers, Barry and Paul Elliott.

 The cannons used in Lord Nelson’s victory at the Battle of Trafalgar were made in Rotherham.

-The Chapel of Our Lady bridge chapel was once a tobacconists and newsagent from 1888 to 1901, before a petition from locals forced it to be converted back to a religious building again.
+The Chapel of Our Lady bridge chapel was once a tobacconist and newsagent from 1888 to 1901 before a petition from locals forced it to be converted back to a religious building again.